Nataland/nataland.github.io/_posts/2018-07-23-BusinessLawChapter26.md

 - Remedy for the corporation CBCA

 ### Insider Trading
+- Legislation - Securities Act / CBCA / OBCA - Private - Public, Criminal Code
+- Use of insider information gained during work when dealing with shares of a public or even private corporation
+- Insider - director, officer, employee, shareholder -+ tippee
+- Disclosure Requirement
+- Remedy - Civil, Criminal
-- trading shares/information when you know something that others don't
+- Trading shares/information when you know something that others don't
 	- can happen to both private and public companies
 	- can be both buy and sell
 	- not necessarily your shares, may be other shares that are affected
 	- do not have to be an insider, but as long as you get the inside information
 	- stock tip is not a good thing
 	- Martha Stewart - the tippee; CEO (disclosed inside information and sold his own shares)- tippor (punished the tippor harder than the tippee)
-- Legislation - Securities Act / CBCA / OBCA - Private - Public, Criminal Code
-- Use of insider information gained during work when dealing with shares of a public or even private corporation
-- Insider - director, officer, employee, shareholder -+ tippee
-- Disclosure Requirement
-- Remedy - Civil, Criminal